ericrivera228/Planetary-Super-Store/back-end/README.md

 Structure of the server:
 1. `/modals` - Home for classes that represent data models.
 (Except for `AppDbContext`, this class is uninteresting and can be ignored).
-2. `/controllers` - Home for classes exposing the endpoints of the API server. `ProductController` is used to provide a lot
+2. `/controllers` - Home for classes exposing the endpoints of the API server. `ProductController` is used to provide the list of available planets for sale. `CartController` is used to provide all means of cart maniuplation (adding, updating, removing).
 3. `MockData.cs` - Class that stores the hard-coded list of planets available for sale.

 ## Running the project